Ger (Hasidic dynasty): Takanot

 Ger is known as having the strictest views among Orthodox Jews regarding sexual relations.
 In 1948, Rabbi Yisrael Alter established the "Ordinances on Holiness", known as the takanot (called takunes in the vernacular of Yiddish used by Ger Hasidim), which regulate daily living.
 The rules were passed on verbally, and were never written down until 2016, when a former member of the Ger Hasidic sect published them on Facebook.
 The takanot prescribe, for example, that a couple should not have sex more than twice a month, should do so silently and quickly, and the man should always be on top.
-In addition to rules about sexual relations, they include prohibitions for men on everyday activities such as combing one's hair, using soap on days other than Friday (in preparation for Shabbos), smoking, and reading the newspaper.
-The ordinances are reputed to have had a detrimental effect on the demand for Gerrer bachelors in the Hasidic match-making market.

 In 2009, a Gerrer woman, Sarah Einfeld, appeared in a short documentary film, titled in English Shrew (in Hebrew, Soreret).
 During the filming, she decided to desert Ger, and to adopt a secular way of life.
 In her blog, she reported on the "repression" of women in Ger, highlighting the suppression of sexuality under the regime of these rules.